danisss9/easy-file-picker/README.md

 | content |  string  |    YES    |    undefined   | The string representation of the file's content |

 ## Changelog

+**Version 1.1:**

+- now handles when the user does not select a file
+- now handles input errors
+- updated examples and documentation
+- updated TypeScript version

 **Version 1.0.4:**